CephalofairGames/frosthaven-faq/index.md

 <p><b>Rising Flood (1, bot) - Can I use this as just a Move 3 without a water tile to designate?</b> Yes; this action says you do this <i>and</i> do that, not do this <i>to</i> to that.</p>

 <p><b>Smashing Torrent (2) - Does the Tide effect trigger when an ally grants me a move ability?</b> Yes; this happens on a different turn, and it’s still you taking a move ability.</p>

+<p><b>Shuck (3, bot)</b> (1) The elemental consumption gives a grand total of 1 xp, but applies to every move ability you make.
+(2) Note that while this is all one Action, each Move and each Attack are <i>individual Abilities</i>.
+The action basically queues up a series of Move and Attack abilities for you to perform.</p>

 </details>
 <br>